typedb/typedb-ml/kglib/kgcn_tensorflow/examples/diagnosis/README.md

 The methodology used for Relation prediction is as follows:

 In this example, we aim to predict `diagnosis` Relations.
-We have the correct `diagnosis` relations, and we write a Grakn rule to insert `candidate-diagnosis` relations as negative targets.
+We have the correct `diagnosis` relations, and we write a TypeDB rule to insert `candidate-diagnosis` relations as negative targets.
 They are added wherever a real `diagnosis` Relation could logically exist, but does not.

 We then teach the KGCN to distinguish between the positive and negative targets.

 ## Querying for the Train/Test Datasets

-We do this by creating *examples*, where each example is a subgraph extracted from a Grakn knowledge Graph.
+We do this by creating *examples*, where each example is a subgraph extracted from a TypeDB knowledge Graph.
 These subgraphs contain positive and negative instances of the relation to be predicted.

-A single subgraph is created by making multiple queries to Grakn.
+A single subgraph is created by making multiple queries to TypeDB.
 In this example, each subgraph centres around a `person` who is uniquely identifiable.
 This is important, since we want the results for these queries to return information about the vacinity of an individual.
 That is, we want information about a subgraph rather than the whole graph.
 For this example you can find the queries made in [diagnosis.py](diagnosis.py).

-A single subgraph is extracted from Grakn by making these queries and combining the results into a graph.
+A single subgraph is extracted from TypeDB by making these queries and combining the results into a graph.
 For your own domain you should find queries that will retrieve the most relevant information for the Relations you are trying to predict.

-We can visualise such a subgraph by running these queries one after the other in Grakn Workbase:
+We can visualise such a subgraph by running these queries one after the other in TypeDB Workbase:

 ![queried subgraph](.images/queried_subgraph.png)

-You can get the relevant version of Grakn Workbase from the Assets of the [latest Workbase release](https://github.com/vaticle/workbase/releases/latest).
+You can get the relevant version of TypeDB Workbase from the Assets of the [latest Workbase release](https://github.com/vaticle/workbase/releases/latest).

 Using Workbase like this is a great way to understand the subgraphs that are actually being delivered to the KGCN -- a great understanding and debugging tool.